yougotwill/SIDE/README.md

 ### Configure SIDE

-Assign all the SIDE key bindings, you can skip some you don't want.
+Assign SIDE' key bindings you would want to use.

-Sometimes you would want to configure SIDE to know what are references or definitions, because the default `SOME_LANGAUGE.tmPreferences` didn't account for them or maybe there are some symbols you wouldn't like to be in the index.
+Sometimes you would need to configure SIDE to know what are references or definitions, because the default `SOME_LANGAUGE.tmPreferences` didn't account for them.

-In that case you need to configure some `tmPreferences` files.
-To add these symbols to the `IndexedSymbolList` or to the `IndexedReferenceList`.
+Or there are symbols you would like to remove from the index.

-Here is SIDE's configuration for your language `X`.
+Here is how to configure your language `X` for SIDE and Sublime.

-Adding references.
+#### Adding references

-Create a `{YourLanguage}References.tmPreferences` and save it to your `Packages\User` or `SIDE/languages`(if you plan to do a Pull Request to add this configuration to SIDE) folder.
-All the strings bellow `scope` key will be added to the references list.
+Create a `{YourLanguage}References.tmPreferences`.
-With the following content:
+Save it to your `Packages\User` or `SIDE/languages` (if you plan to do a Pull Request, PR are welcome) folder, with the following content:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <plist version="1.0">